 The Subrecipient shall serve as a Youth Provider countywide except for Anaheim and Santa Ana which are governed by their own Workforce Boards.
+The County of Orange reserves the right to move/add location(s) of the youth program sites to meet the needs of Orange County.
 The WIOA Youth Program shall be called Ready Skills Education & Training Orange County (Ready S.E.T.
 OC).